KhangTann/data-engineering-practice/README.md

+Thông tin sinh viên:
+Nguyễn Tấn Khang  mssv: 23722301
+Nguyễn Vũ Hà  mssv: 23705991
+Khuất Quốc Khánh mssv: 23711381

 ## Data Engineering Practice Problems
 One of the main obstacles of Data Engineering is the large and varied technical skills that can be required on a day-to-day basis.